junqiwu02/audio-classifier/README.md

-# audio-feature-extractor-test
+# audio-classifier
-This is a test of feature extractors from audio datasets
+This is a test audio sentiment classifier.